-Thank you for the opportunity to submit evidence and we welcome the opportunity to comment on the Committee's priorities.
+Thank you for the opportunity to respond to the above consultation.
+We welcome the opportunity to comment on the Committee's priorities.

 The pandemic has had a significant impact on all our lives and the economy.
 Whilst there are many uncertainties around how we will emerge from the pandemic, it is likely that many of the issues which Wales already faced will continue and even be compounded.